Deobhog: Economy

 The local economy is driven largely by agriculture, forestry, and government employment.
 The nearby region also sees small-scale trade and weekly markets.
 With its new status as a Nagar Panchayat, Deobhog is likely to see increased government investment in infrastructure and development projects.

 Transport

 Deobhog is connected by road to nearby towns such as Chhura, Gariaband and Raipur.
 Public transport includes buses and private vehicles.
 The nearest major railway station and airport are located in Raipur, the state capital, which lies to the northwest.

-Education and Services

-The town has a number of government and private schools, including high schools and primary education institutions.
-With the formation of the Nagar Panchayat, further improvements in sanitation, water supply, and solid waste management are expected.

 Geography

 It is also a low impact earthquake zone, with occurrences of earthquakes at <5 Richter.
 When an earthquake occurs, it may be felt indoors by many people, outdoors by a few people during the day.
 At night, some people may be awakened.
 There is an extremely high occurrence of periods with extreme drought.

 Deobhog is a mining site with ample alexandrite and garnet reserves.
 Alexandrite is mined at Sandmura, LaTapara and garnet is mined at Gohekala, Dhupkot and Thirliguda villages of Deobhog Tehsil.